Sisters Leadership Development Initiative (SLDI)

 Since the program's inception in 2007:

-- SLDI has served over 2,200 sisters through technology and leadership development workshops.
+- SLDI has served more than 2,200 sisters through technology and leadership development workshops.

 - SLDI alumnae and their mentees have raised over $12.2M* in grants for their communities.